Olav Øygard

-Olav Øygard (born 29 July 1956) is a Norwegian Lutheran prelate of the Church of Norway who serves as the Bishop of Nord-Hålogaland since 2014.
+Olav Øygard (born 29 July 1956) is a Norwegian Lutheran prelate of the Church of Norway who served as the Bishop of Nord-Hålogaland 2014-2025.
 Nord-Hålogaland covers Troms and Finnmark countries, and also Svalbard. Øygard is a self-described "middle of the Church" theologian.

 Early life and education

 Øygard was born on 29 July 1956.

 His earned his Cand.theol. degree in the autumn of 1980 from the MF Norwegian School of Theology.
 In 1989, he completed a course on Pastoral Clinical Education, and in 1993, he completed a semester course on the Sami language at the University of Tromsø.
 In 1996, he completed a course on Parental Education (MPE), and in 1998 he finished another class on the topic of separated parents.
 In 2002, he returned to the MF Norwegian School of Theology for a Labor Supervisor Education course, and again in 2009 for a pastoral leadership development program.
 In 2014, he participated in a course for priestly education at the Misjonshøgskolen (MHS).